 Accordingly, Kant’s philosophy of aesthetics has close parallels with contemporary theories of aesthetics based on an evolutionary perspective.
 Kant was unwittingly identifying, nearly a century before Darwin, principles which can make sense through their survival-enhancing qualities.
 The universality of Kant’s aesthetics is reinforced by its parallels with contemporary theories of landscape aesthetics.

-Typologies of landscape studies have identified a variety of ways in which landscapes can be classified and the objectivist and subjectivist paradigms presented here are a further construct, which may be used to classify the studies at a fundamental level.
-Basically, these paradigms contrast treating landscape quality as an inherent physical attribute (objectivist) versus treating landscape quality as the perception by the human brain of the physical landscape (subjectivist).
+Typologies of landscape studies have identified a variety of ways in which landscapes can be classified and the objective and subjective paradigms presented here are a further construct, which may be used to classify the studies at a fundamental level.
+Basically, these paradigms contrast treating landscape quality as an inherent physical attribute (objective) versus treating landscape quality as the perception by the human brain of the physical landscape (subjective).
 Both paradigms have long histories, having their roots in the contribution of philosophers over many centuries.

 The Cartesian revolution, which separated “what is out there” from “what is in here” (i.e. nature and mind), undoubtedly had a major influence on the shift from the objective to the subjective.
 The influence of the psychological perspective in the latter half of the nineteenth century further consolidated the subjective paradigm as the dominant philosophical paradigm of aesthetics today.

 Acton, H.B., 1967.
 In: Edwards P. (Ed).
 1967.